-- Where and how it will be promoted, in addition to the MLS and syndication sites.
-Social sharing is of paramount importance, and a great way to get the word out.
-Many agents are having crazy success with facebook ads, which are affordable and allow you to target your offering to a specific audience.
+- Where and how it will be promoted.
+In addition to the MLS and syndication sites, social sharing is of paramount importance, and a great way to get the word out.
+Many agents are having crazy success with Facebook ads, which are affordable, and allow you to target your offering to a specific audience.
 Others also promote in print and on Craigslist.
 Get that Open House rider up several days in advance, and have at least 8 directional signs to guide people to the home on the day of the event.
-Get clear on the “where”, the deadlines you must meet, and the costs involved - it will help you from a budget and Cost of Sale perspective.
+Get clear on the “where”, the deadlines you must meet, and the costs involved...it will help you from a budget and Cost of Sale perspective.

-- Inviting the neighbors!
+- Invite the neighbors!
 Door knock or send postcards to at least 50 surrounding homes.
 Encourage them to invite others.
 They may wind up being your next client or referring someone who will be!

 - What you’re offering or providing during the tour.
-Food, drink, local market data, promotional items - whatever it may be, if it’s part of your written plan you’ll know what you need each time without having to think about it.
-This allows for consistency and for the creation of your “signature system”.
+Food, drink, local market data, promotional items...whatever it may be, if it’s part of your written plan, you’ll know what you need each time without having to think about it.
+This allows for consistency and for the creation of your “signature system.”

-Ask the right questions, and these four are the most important:
+Other tips for insuring a better outcome:Ask the right questions, and these four are the most important:

 - “How did you hear about the open today?”
 You want to track this so you can be sure to direct your resources to the right places.

-- “What’s your favorite feature” and “what would you change if you lived here?”
+- “What’s your favorite feature?” and “What would you change if you lived here?”
 The purpose here is two-fold.
 First, you are gathering feedback for your seller in a way that allows you to engage with the visitor.
 Second, what they share with you likely makes up their wish list!
 Now you have an opportunity to demonstrate your local market expertise with non-represented buyers.
 You can respond with something like “wow, what you are describing sounds just like 123 Main Street...and there could be an opportunity for you over on Broadway…” See?
 Now you are connecting.
 Are you using Relola to share your insights around every home you become familiar with?
 Do this with consistency and you’ll be rewarded!

 - Collect visitor contact information.
 This is easier than you think.
 Here’s how.

-- Ask the seller this question: “do you wish to require that all visitors to the open house register upon arrival and provide full contact information?”
+- Ask the seller this question: “Do you wish to require that all visitors to the open house register upon arrival and provide full contact information?”
 Guess what?
 They are assuming you are doing this anyway.
 Expect your client to say yes.